 Bryce Hedstrom – Bryce is also a Spanish teacher.
 His focus is TPRS.
 He offers a lot of routine type activities and free resources, sometimes even translated into Latin.

-My Generation of Polygots – I find myself aligned to a lot of Mike Peto’s ideas about Free Volunteer Reading which I call Self Directed Reading in my program.
+My Generation of Polygots – Mike Peto’s ideas about Free Volunteer Reading which I call Self Directed Reading in my program are a wonderful place to start.
 The site also has some nice videos to demonstrate certain activities, especially with upper level courses.